paritytech/parity-db/README.md

+# Review

+I did add md paragraph called review and comments starting with [Review].
+I also propose some simple changes:
+- minor syntactic changes.
+- additional comment when it would have save me code reading (I did not try to document all, just what would have help me moving through code while reading).

+Key fix to 32 byte:
+- index.rs: we only need 8 start byte so most size fits.

+Chunk (page) fix to 512 byte (64 entries):
+I am not sure if the choice here is related to the page size or the number of entries (with faster search would it be good to use bigger page size).

+- TODO a word on salt?? -> in col used for hash

 # A database for the blockchain.

 ## **WARNING: PartyDB is still in development and should not be used in production.
 Use at your own risk.**